William Harbutt: Death

 He died of pneumonia while on a trip to New York City in 1921.
+He is buried near the old factory in the churchyard at St Nicholas’ Church.

 Memorials

 The Paradise in Plasticine garden, a creation of journalist and presenter James May displayed at the 2009 Chelsea Flower Show included a bust of Harbutt sculpted by Jane McAdam Freud.

-His home town of North Shields attempted to commemorate his legacy, in 2009, by commissioning some street furniture to resemble plasticine shapes and colour, made out of concrete.
+In 2009, his hometown of North Shields attempted to commemorate his legacy by commissioning some street furniture to resemble plasticine shapes and colour, made out of concrete.
 Unfortunately these had to be removed shortly after installation due to complaints from the public, as the street furniture retained pools of water in the seats after rain rendering them unusable or the user getting wet.
-In addition they were not comfortable or practical and very problematic for elderly or infirm members of the public to get in to and up from.
-The 'plasticine' chairs were relocated throughout the region to less commercial areas including to the grounds of a local sixth form college, and repainted from the plain plasticine colours to various colour schemes and designs.
+In addition, they were not comfortable or practical and very problematic for elderly or infirm members of the public to get in to and up from.
+The 'plasticine' chairs were relocated throughout the region to less commercial areas including to the grounds of a local sixth form college and repainted from the plain plasticine colours to various colour schemes and designs.
 These remain in place (if rarely used or occupied).
 Traditional metal street furniture replaced the 'plasticine' furniture in the town centre of his birthplace.